Fault-tolerant quantum error correction using error weight parities: Weight parity error correction for the Steane code

 For a Pauli error $E$ on a block of 7 qubits, the syndrome is a 6-bit string denoted by $s(E) = (s_x|s_z)$ where $s_x,s_z \in \mathbb{Z}_2^3$.
 The $i$-th bit of $s_x$ (or $s_z$) is $0$ if $E$ commutes with $g_i^x$ (or $g_i^z$), and $1$ if $E$ anticommutes with $g_i^x$ ($g_i^z$).
 If $E$ occurs to a codeword of the Steane code, $s(E)$ corresponds to the outcomes of measuring the six generators (0 and 1 correspond to $+1$ and $-1$ outcomes, respectively).
-The Steane code is a \emph{perfect CSS code of distance $3$} meaning that for each $s_x$, $(s_x|000)$ is the syndrome of a \emph{unique} weight-1 $Z$-type error, which we denote as $E^z_{wt\mhyphen 1}(s_x)$, and similarly each $(000|s_z)$ is the syndrome of a unique $X$-type error.
-For CSS codes, the $X$-type and $Z$-type error correction are independent of one another.
-Furthermore, we focus on CSS codes in which the $X$ and $Z$ generators have the same form, and the same method applies to both types of error correction.
+The Steane code is a \emph{perfect CSS code of distance $3$} meaning that for each $s_x$, $(s_x|000)$ is the syndrome of a \emph{unique} weight-1 $Z$-type error, which we denote as $E^z_{wt\mhyphen 1}(s_x)$, and similarly each $(000|s_z)$ is the syndrome of a unique $X$-type error \footnote{This is from the fact that the \codepar{7,1,3} Steane code can be constructed from the classical $[7,4,3]$ Hamming code which is a \emph{classical perfect code}, a code which saturates the classical Hamming bound \cite{MS77}.}.
+For CSS codes, the $X$-type and $Z$-type error corrections are independent of one another.
+Furthermore, we focus on CSS codes in which $X$-type and $Z$-type generators have the same form, and the same method applies to both types of error correction.
 So we focus on $Z$ errors for simplicity.
 Since $Z$-type errors have trivial $s_z$, we focus on $s_x$ from now on.

 With the above notations, consider the following simple error correction procedure on the Steane code: if the syndrome is $(s_x|000)$, do nothing if $s_x$ is trivial, apply $E^z_{wt\mhyphen 1}(s_x)$ otherwise.
 We observe that if the syndrome is caused by a $Z$-type error, then the procedure outputs the encoded data transformed by a logical $I$ or logical $Z$.
-This is because the actual $Z$-type error combined with the correction remains $Z$-type and commutes with all of $g^x_{1,2,3}$, so the conclusion follows from Fact 1.
+This is because the actual $Z$-type error combined with the correction remains $Z$-type and commutes with all of $g^x_{1,2,3}$, so the conclusion follows from \cref{fact:fact1}.